NSC9/Sample_of_Work/Tested_Code/README.md

 pishtim is a Python program that creates an Agent which a user can chat with.
 The Design of pishtim is from the perspective of an atheist user

-In the end design of the agent pishtim, to the atheist, believes everything the user tells it to believe, as if the Atheist user was a God to the agent pishtim
+In the end design, the agent pishtim, to the atheist, believes everything the user tells it to believe, as if the Atheist user was a God to the agent pishtim